 NASL Golden Glove – Kyle Reynish, New York Cosmos

-Reynish started and played every minute in 13 of the 14 Cosmos games during the NASL Fall Season, posting a record of 8 wins, 4 draws and 1 loss, while earning five shutouts.
+Reynish started and played every minute in 13 of the 14 Cosmos games during the NASL Fall Season, posting a record of eight wins, four draws and one loss, while earning five shutouts.
+Reynish posted a 0.92 goals against average.
 Goalkeepers had to play a minimum of 10 games in 2013 to be eligible for the honor.

 Awarded to the team with the best discipline record in the NASL regular season, based on fewest red and yellow cards.

 Coach of the Year – Brian Haynes, Atlanta Silverbacks

 In his first full season in charge, Haynes led the Silverbacks to the NASL Spring Season title and with it the right to host NASL Soccer Bowl 2013.

 Goal of the Season – Pedro Mendes, Atlanta Silverbacks